 The Challenges of Elevator Modernization

-“There is no typical modernization project,” says senior elevator consultant, Cory Hunter, currently based in Charlotte, North Carolina.
-“Whether it’s a two or three-stop hydraulic elevator in a commercial office or a 30-stop mid-rise building.
-They all seem to have a different challenge.”
+When it comes to elevator modernization, there's no such thing as a typical project.
+Cory Hunter, a senior elevator consultant based in Charlotte, North Carolina, puts it best: “Whether it’s a two or three-stop hydraulic elevator in a commercial office or a 30-stop mid-rise building, they all seem to have a different challenge”.

-To some, this holistic approach could potentially look like unnecessary scope creep at a significant increase in costs to building owners.
-But Hunter goes on to explain, “We’re not asking owners and managers to spend more money on the project than they need to.
-What we do is help owners and managers pick the right equipment and the right contractor for installation and ongoing quality maintenance— which in the long run saves money.”
+Some might see this holistic approach as potential scope creep, leading to increased costs for building owners.
+However, Hunter clarifies, “We’re not asking owners and managers to spend more money than necessary.
+We help them pick the right equipment and contractor for installation and ongoing maintenance, which ultimately saves money in the long run”.

 PRE-BID PHASE